Tiramisioux/cinemate/README.md

 - Frame drops when using NTFS formatted SSD drives
 - Recording stops after a couple of seconds when using ext4 formatted SSD drives
+- 16 bit mode on StarlightEye not working properly

 # Todo